Safety procedures, video monitoring increase in Maryland public schools

 A teacher’s union representative says safety measures should go beyond cameras and locked doors.

-It’s important to consider school programming beyond security measures, said Maryland State Education Association representative Adam Mendelson.
+It’s important to consider school programming beyond security measures, Maryland State Education Association representative Adam Mendelson said.

 Mendelson said this includes “smaller class sizes so students have more individualized attention, more mental health staff in schools like counselors and psychologists, and adequate training and implementation of restorative practices programs.”